 The Canadian federal government provides accelerated depreciation for tax purposes for certain renewable power generation assets that meet specific criteria, as well as certain high-efficiency cogeneration equipment.
 Class 43.1 was introduced in 1994 and provides a 30 per cent declining balance accelerated capital cost allowance rate for renewable assets.
 Class 43.2 was introduced in 2005 and provides a 50 per cent declining balance accelerated capital cost allowance rate for renewable assets acquired before 2025.
-Additionally, in Canada, certain expenses incurred by IPPs during the pre-production development phase may qualify as Canadian Renewable and Conservation Expense, which provides a full deduction in the year incurred for the qualifying expenditures.
+Additionally, in Canada, certain expenses incurred by independent power producers ("IPPs") during the pre-production development phase may qualify as a Canadian Renewable and Conservation Expense, which provides a full deduction in the year incurred for the qualifying expenditures.

-In November 2018, the Federal Minister of Finance introduced the Accelerated Investment Incentive, which will provide an immediate write-off of newly-acquired clean energy equipment acquired after November 20, 2018 and available for use before 2028.
+In November 2018, the federal Minister of Finance introduced the Accelerated Investment Incentive, which provides an immediate write off of newly acquired clean energy equipment acquired after Nov.
+20, 2018, and available for use before 2028.
 Clean energy equipment includes Class 43.1 and Class 43.2 additions.
-The proposal has not been tabled as a bill in the House of Commons as at December 31, 2018.
+The proposal was included in the 2019 federal budget issued in March 2019 and the bill was passed into law in June 2019.